Marvel Cinematic Universe Watch Order - Updated

 Elektra

-- Two films very much of their time, but Elektra is returning in some capacity.
+- Two films very much of their time, but Elektra returns later on.
 Also some interesting takes on Kingpin and Bullseye, and Foggy Nelson.

 - I'll be honest I really like this film.